Smatek1001/AI_DnD/Characters/NPCs/Farmer_Gildas.md

 **Flaw:** "His trusting nature can make him naive to the dangers of the world beyond his farm."

 ## IV.
 Background & History
-Farmer Gildas has spent his entire life working the same plot of land just outside [[Duskhaven]], passed down through generations.
+Farmer Gildas has spent his entire life working the same plot of land just outside [[Locations/Duskhaven|Duskhaven]], passed down through generations.
 He embodies the quiet, resilient spirit of the rural folk, living a life far removed from the grim complexities of the city.
 His days are governed by the sun, the soil, and the seasons.

 ## V. Goals & Motivations
 ### Short-term Goals